anirudhcsp/Task1_Blackjack/README.md

 ├── game_flow.py         # Orchestrates game using Crew
 ├── requirements.txt     # Python dependencies
 ├── .env                 # Your OpenAI API key (create this!)
-└── README.md            # This file
+└── README.md            # This file gives summary about the overall game!
 ```

 ## 🚀 Setup Instructions